mrrusof/snippets/java/oca8/ch4/README.md

 ### Protected

-0. A piece of code in this class can access a member in a superclass in a different package if that member is protected.
+0. ~~A piece of code in this class can access a member in a superclass in a different package if that member is protected.~~
-1. A given class C may access protected members of superclass via any reference of type C or any subclass of C that is set.
+1. ~~A given class C may access protected members of superclass via any reference of type C or any subclass of C that is set.~~
-2. A given class C may not access protected members of superclass via a reference of type any superclass of C.
+2. ~~A given class C may not access protected members of superclass via a reference of type any superclass of C.~~
 3. What happens when B and C extend A, B and C are in a different package than A, and B tries to access a protected member of A via a reference of type C?
-4. When a protected member is inherited by a class, the member is protected for the class.
+4. A given protected member of class C is inherited with access modifier protected by subclasses of C.
+5. Code in a class C may access any protected member of C by means of a reference of type C or any of its subtypes.

 ## Optional Specifiers